 ‘Unable to verify your photo’ – What to do if you get deactivated after taking a selfie

-Uber occasionally asks drivers to take a selfie photo to confirm that the person logging in is the account’s owner.
-It’s a safety measure to prevent drivers from sharing their accounts with unauthorized people.
+Uber occasionally asks drivers to take a selfie photo to confirm that the person logging in matches the account owner.

 To prevent your selfie from being rejected, make sure that your camera lens is clean, then take the photo in clear lighting while keeping the phone at the same height as your face.